ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 As far as i know, several previous works assume the prior distribution for the latent variables, $$ Z $$, to be a standard Gaussian distribution, $$ \mathcal{N}(0, I) $$, which is fixed and does not depend on the input context.
 The reason for using this assumption is to simplify the learning process.

 This can be problematic because a standard Gaussian prior assumes that the latent space is unimodal and therefore does not fully capture the multi-modal nature of the future trajectories where multiple distinct future paths (modes) are possible.
+This will make the alignment via KL divergence much more difficult for the model.

-When the VAE learns to represent data in the latent space, it must balance the reconstruction and KL divergence terms.
-It wants to spread out the representations to minimize the reconstruction loss (since the trajectory distribution is multi-modal) but it is also constrained by the KL divergence to keep these representations from getting too dispersed (since the prior is unimodal).
+Furthermore, when the VAE learns to represent data in the latent space, it must balance the reconstruction and KL divergence terms.
+It wants to spread out the representations to minimize the reconstruction loss (since the trajectory distribution is multi-modal) but it is also constrained by the KL divergence to keep these representations from getting too dispersed (since the prior is assumed to be unimodal).

 As a consequence, during the generation phase, when the model samples from these latent representations, it also may end up sampling from "in-between" spaces if the distinct modes are not well-separated.